isomerpages/moe-lakesidepri/index.md

             World 2025 organised by Rulang Primary School.
           link_text: Check more here
           link_url: /robotics/
+        - title: "P4 ALP: Little Explorers Camp 2025"
+          date: 27 May 2025
+          announcement: As part of the P4 Applied Learning Programme, students explored the theme of food security through a series of meaningful experiences.
+          link_text: Check more here
+          link_url: /p4-alp/
         - title: "P3 ALP: Little Thinkers Camp 2025"
           date: 21 May 2025
           announcement: As part of the ALP programme, students participated in the Little